 - Lock a resident in a room inside the facility; or

 - Provide sedatives to a resident unless that sedative has been prescribed for that resident by a physician to treat specific symptoms.

 The law also states if any employee of the facility suspects an employee of abuse, neglect, isolation or exploitation; the employee must report these concerns to the senior officials of the facility immediately.
 A nursing home facility may be liable for damages if it violates the Nevada law that regulate its operations.

 Theft of Property

 Theft of personal property by facility employees from the elderly residents is another serious problem that warrants the attention of a nursing home abuse lawyer in Las Vegas.
 Nevada law specifically provides that an employee of a residential facility must not handle a resident’s money without first being requested to do so in writing by the resident, or the resident’s representative.
 Also, an accurate record must be kept of all money deposited with the facility.

 Talk to a Las Vegas Nursing Home Abuse Attorney Today

 If your loved ones have suffered any kind of abusive treatment at a nursing home facility, speak with an experienced attorney today.
-An experienced Las Vegas nursing home attorney will understand all the details of the applicable law and know how to build a case against the health care facility.
+An experienced Las Vegas personal injury attorney will understand all the details of the applicable law and know how to build a case against the health care facility.

 The assistance of an experienced nursing home attorney will help you get all the compensation you and your loved one deserves and hold the facility and its staff responsible for any misconduct.